 Matthew McCullough is well known for his work in U.S. trade remedy actions addressing dumping, subsidization and industry adjustment (safeguards), as well as the international agreements governing such actions.

-Matthew McCullough has more than two decades of experience advising governments and companies, both foreign and domestic, on a wide range of matters impacting cross-border trade in goods and services.
-He has substantial experience representing states, including appearances for the Governments of Argentina, Brazil, Canada, China, Korea, Japan, Oman and Vietnam before U.S. agencies, as well as well as representing many of the same governments in dispute settlement proceedings before the World Trade Organization (WTO).
+Matthew has more than two decades of experience advising governments and companies, both foreign and domestic, on a wide range of matters impacting cross-border trade in goods and services.
+He has substantial experience representing states, including appearances for the governments of Argentina, Brazil, Canada, China, Korea, Japan, Oman and Vietnam before U.S. agencies, as well as representing many of the same governments in dispute settlement proceedings before the World Trade Organization (WTO).

 View More

 He is recognized for his knowledge of U.S. countervailing duty (CVD) law and the international rules governing domestic anti-subsidy measures.
 Highlights include high-stakes government representations in U.S. CVD cases involving Canadian aircraft, Canadian lumber, Argentinian biodiesel and Korean DRAMS.
-Major private sector representations include live swine from Canada, ripe olives from Spain, aluminum foil from Oman, PET resin from Oman and DRAMS from Korea.
+Recent private sector representations include carbon steel flanges from Spain, ripe olives from Spain, aluminum foil from Oman, , lithographic printing plates from China, and thermoformed molded fiber products.

 Representative Experience